erql/js-rx-exprs/README.md

-# Regular Expressions for reactive streams in RxJS
+# Regular Expressions for RxJS

 RxJS implementation of [Regular Expressions for Reactive Streams](../spec-regular-expressions)